joseeden/joeden/docs/015-Containerization/015-Docker/016-CMD-and-Entrypoint.md

 CMD ["60"]
 ```

-**Overriding ENTRYPOINT**
+## Overriding `ENTRYPOINT`

-You can also override the entrypoint during runtime by using the "--entrypoint" flag
+You can override the ENTRYPOINT at runtime using the `--entrypoint` flag:

 ```bash
 docker run --entrypoint sleep2.0 ubuntu-sleeper 60
 ```